Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Preliminaries on rough paths and fractional Brownian motion

-The details of the proof of this proposition may be found from \cite{CQ02,FH14}.
-We mention that the random rough path $B^{H}=(1,(B^{H})^{1},(B^{H})^{2})$ is called the canonical lift.
-It can be viewed as the Stratonovich lift of fBM.
-Since we will introduce a new natural lift of fBM in It\^o's sense in this paper, we rewrite the Stratonovich fractional Brownian rough path $B^{H}=(1,(B^{H})^{1},(B^{H})^{2})$ as $B^{S}=(1,(B^{S})^{1},(B^{S})^{2})$.
-The fBM $B^{H}$ is denoted by $B$ for simplicity.
+The proof details for this proposition are documented in \cite{CQ02,FH14}.
+Here, the random rough path $\bfB^{H}=(1,B^{H},\bbB^{H})$ is referred to as the canonical lift, which parallels the Stratonovich lift of fBM.
+In this paper, however, we introduce a novel natural lift of fBM in the Itô sense, prompting us to designate the Stratonovich fractional Brownian rough path $\bfB^{H}=(1,B^{H},\bbB^{H})$ as $\bfB^{H,\text{Str}}=(1,B^{H},\bbB^{H,\text{Str}})$.
+For brevity, we simply use $B$ to denote $B^{H}$ when there is no risk of confusion.